 The research — by scientists from the University of Eastern Finland in Kuopio and the International Agency for Research on Cancer in Lyon, France — suggests that consuming whole-grain rye or wheat has an impact on plasma (blood) serotonin levels, with implications for health.

-The team reports these findings in The American Journal of Clinical Nutrition.
+The team reports these findings in

 In their new study, the scientists analyzed how whole grains affected the concentration of different metabolites in the blood — first in humans, and then in mouse models.